ppy/osu-wiki/wiki/Ranking_criteria/en.md

 ### Allowances

 - Backgrounds, Videos, and Storyboards created for osu!
 Official tournament releases can be used in other beatmaps of the same song.
-When used, ensure all relevant creators are tagged using current usernames or aliases when these assets are used.
+When these assets are used, ensure all relevant creators are tagged using current usernames or aliases.

 ## Beatmap